 You take ownership of the property, but then cut monthly “mortgage” payments to the previous owner.
 Should you default, the seller has recourse to take the property back.

 If you try to pursue seller financing, you have to get together a smart game plan.
 Approaching a seller without any details isn’t going to inspire his or her confidence.
 You need to have specific terms written out and ready to be executed.

 4. Gather a group of investors.

 There’s something to be said for owning a piece of real estate free and clear.
 This avoids the potential of a foreclosure and gives you more room for your numbers to work out.

 You probably aren’t in a position where you’re able to buy a property with cash on your own obviously.
 But thankfully, you don’t have to.
 You have the option to gather a group of investors and go in together.

 Related: 5 Achievable Tasks for Real Estate Newbies Feeling Lost & Overwhelmed

 Let’s say you’re interested in buying a $200,000 rental property, for example.
-If you find three other people who are willing to put in $50,000, you can collectively own the property and start a cash flow on it much sooner.
+If you find three other people who are willing to put in $50,000, you can collectively own the property and start to cash flow on it much sooner.

 This is a great way to get your feet wet while spreading out the risk.